converting shoe sizes

 Try on both shoes in the size from the measurement of the larger foot.
 If you wear orthotics, insert them.
 In trying on a shoe, before lacing it stand up, put your weight on the shoes and wiggle your feet around a little.
 Otherwise lacing may clamp your foot in an unnatural position.

 Make sure there is 1 centimeter between your longest toe and the box.
 The sides of the throat-line, where the shoe is laced, should not meet.
-In walking about, be aware that most shoe stores install extra-thick carpeting.
+In walking about, be aware that many shoe stores install extra-thick carpeting.

 Leather may stretch, but synthetic materials won't.
 If such a shoe doesn't fit when you buy it, it never will.
 Don't buy shoes that don't fit.